Key takeaways:

 What is the highest security camera resolution?

-The highest security camera resolution commonly available today is 8K (7680 × 4320 pixels).
+Today’s highest security camera resolution is 8K (7680 × 4320 pixels).
 Despite this high resolution, 8K resolution cameras are not widely used and are generally reserved for specialized use cases where extreme detail is necessary.

 Instead, 1080p to 4K security cameras are more common and provide excellent clarity for most business applications.